 Sections of a great README:

-The introduction should explain in 1-2 sentences what your project does and why the user should care.
+Explain in 1-2 sentences what your project does and why someone should care.

-Provide a quickstart example since there’s a direct correlation between how easy it is to use the project and how many people using it.
-Demos can be created using:
+There’s a direct correlation between how easy it is to use the project and how many people are using it, so provide a quickstart demo:

-Badges provide metadata (and signals) that can help the user decide whether to use your project or not.
-Include information like:
+Badges provide metadata and signals that can help someone decide whether to use your project or not.
+Include info like:

 - Code coverage

 - Activity (e.g., last commit)